-- 1) For individuals who were members of PSERS prior to July 1, 2011, an employee is eligible for PSERS superannuation retirement upon reaching age 60 with 30 years of PSERS service, age 62 with 1 year of PSERS service, or 35 years of PSERS service regardless of age. - 2) For individuals who became members of PSERS on or after July 1, 2011, an employee is eligible for PSERS superannuation retirement upon reaching age 65 with 3 years of PSERS service or upon attainment of a total combination of age plus service equal to or greater than 92 with a minimum of 35 years of PSERS service.
+- 1) Pension Class T-C or T-D: An employee is eligible for PSERS retirement if he (or she) is eligible for either PSERS superannuation retirement upon reaching age 60 with 30 years of PSERS service, age 62 with 1 year of PSERS service, or 35 years of PSERS service regardless of age.
+In general, these pension classes apply to individuals who were members of PSERS prior to July 1, 2011. - 2) Pension Class T-E or T-F: An employee is eligible for PSERS retirement if he (or she) is eligible for either: PSERS superannuation retirement upon reaching age 65 with 3 years of PSERS service or upon attainment of a total combination of age plus service equal to or greater than 92 with a minimum of 35 years of PSERS service.
+In general, these pension classes apply to individuals who became members of PSERS on or after July 1, 2011 and prior to July 1, 2019. - 3) Pension Class T-G: An employee is eligible for PSERS retirement if he (or she) is eligible for either: PSERS superannuation retirement upon reaching age 67 with 3 years of PSERS service or upon attainment of a total combination of age plus service equal to or greater than 97 with a minimum of 35 years of PSERS service.
+In general, this pension class applies to individuals who became members of PSERS on or after July 1, 2019.